 In the Kasais:

-World Vision has also been working with children specifically affected by the crisis, distributing school supplies as part of a back to school campaign, running peace and reconciliation workshops in Kamonia and Luiza communities, and opening Child Friendly Spaces for children to have a safe space to play.
-Altogether, we’ve reached 27,263 children through child protection and education programmes.
+World Vision has also been working with children specifically affected by the crisis, distributing school supplies as part of a back to school campaign, working with 47 schools to train teachers and renovating classrooms in Kasai and Kasai Central, and opening 18 Child Friendly Spaces for children to have a safe space to play.
+Altogether, we’ve reached 38,164 children through child protection and education programmes.